Gauge Enhanced Quantum Criticality Beyond the Standard Model: Conclusion: Mother Effective Field Theory for BSM Gauge Enhanced Quantum Criticality

-{\bf \emph{4d boundary criticality and a 5d bulk bosonic invertible TQFT}}: Notice that we can interpret the above 4d criticality as a {\bf \emph{ boundary criticality}} with the $w_2w_3$ anomaly on the 5d bulk of a mod 2 class invertible TQFT.
-The 4d WZW, that can be built from the bosonic GUT-Higgs fields alone, can saturate 4d $w_2w_3$ anomaly.
-So we only require the bulk as some 5d bosonic symmetry-protected topological states (bosonic SPTs, if we require an onsite Spin(10) symmetry.
-See the overview of modern quantum matter terminology and definitions in \cite{Wen2016ddy1610.03911, Senthil1405.4015})).
+{\bf \emph{4d boundary criticality and a 5d bulk bosonic invertible TQFT}}: Notice that we can interpret the above 4d criticality as a {\bf\emph{ boundary criticality}} with the $w_2w_3$ anomaly on the 5d bulk of a mod 2 class invertible TQFT.
+The 4d WZW, that can be built from the GUT-Higgs fields, can saturate 4d $w_2w_3(TM)=w_2w_3(V_{\rm SO(10)})$ anomaly.
+So we only require the 5d bulk as some 5d invertible topological order or symmetry-protected topological states (SPTs) if we require an onsite Spin(10) symmetry on the 4d boundary and on the 5d bulk; see an overview of modern quantum matter terminology and definitions in \cite{Wen2016ddy1610.03911, Senthil1405.4015}.

-{\bf \emph{Bosonic UV completion}}: For this 16n Weyl fermion models, the whole UV completion of the full 4d and 5d system requires only the bosons, as the local onsite Hilbert space with gauge-invariant bosonic operators.
+{\bf \emph{Bosonic UV completion}}: For this 16n Weyl fermion models, once the $[\Spin(10)]\supset [\Z_2^F]$ is dynamically gauged, the whole UV completion of the full 4d and 5d system requires only the bosons, as the local onsite Hilbert space with gauge-invariant bosonic operators.

 Although above we focus on the 16n-Weyl-fermion SMs or GUTs, we can consider the 15n-Weyl-fermion models, especially for {\bf the $su(5)$ GUT and the SM + 4d WZW term}, see \Sec{sec:16nvs15nWeylfermions}.